 While you get no support, the enemy AI acts funky when more than one person is on the screen.
 Bees are probably the worst offenders with their juking a completely different direction and hitting you.
 When you’re solo, it’s fairly easy to guess where most enemies are going to go.
 The boar is the one mob that has set up a melee = “solo only” policy with my buds and I. Hitting them knocks them back and a boar butt in the face has been known to be the kill-shot many times.
 All the mages and their casted magic can also cause some problems, but mostly if you’re melee.
 If you’re ranged, it’s not that difficult.

 Each of the three modes of combat feel good, but they are not all equal.
 Like I’ve mentioned already, ranged is kind of like an “easy mode”.
-Once you’ve compiled a large enough some of arrows, you can just let them fly and not have a care while you go and frolic through all the loot there is to pick up.
+Once you’ve compiled a large enough collection of arrows, you can just let them fly and not have a care while you go and frolic through all the loot there is to pick up.
 Magery can come off similarly, but with a perk.
 You can fire your Fire spell a little slower than one can shoot arrows, but fire goes through walls.
 (Whatever science; this is magic we’re dealing with here!)
 The issue with both is that sometimes getting the components necessary to build your arrows or your magic sticks can be more difficult in some runs than in others.
 That can be a great source of frustration because you can’t have easy arrow mode, if you can’t make a bow… or arrows.

 Melee doesn’t tend to have that issue of ammo.
 You can always hit an enemy with something or if you are, for some reason or another, completely out of something to hit bad guys with, you can punch them.
 Melee is satisfying, but feels the most challenging.
 It’s tough to fight some monsters with their quirky movements or the fact that some just move faster than you.
 (I’m looking at you bats in the spider cave! … jerks…) Put that together with the two-handed weapons needing a sense wind-up timing and you can see where the going gets tough.